jaerrib/image2sound/README.md

 > which is now an option rather than the default behavior.
 To apply smoothing,
 > pass `--smooth`.

+- Use `-adsr` followed by a [template type](/src/envelope_settings.py) to choose a preset for attack, decay, sustain, and release values.
+This defaults to *piano*.

 ### "Split" mode

 Note that the default behavior of the utility is to create a single stereo audio